spacetelescope/drizzlepac/CONTRIBUTING.rst

    -  You will need to add a change log entry in CHANGES.rst if your contribution is a new feature or bug fix.
 An entry is not required for small fixes like typos.
-   -  Your PR will need to be reviewed and approved by at least two maintainers.
+   -  Your PR will need to be reviewed and approved by at least one maintainers.
 They may require changes from you before your code can be merged, in which case you will need to go back and make these changes and push them (they will automatically appear in the